MSt in Medieval Studies

 This nine-month interdisciplinary programme is aimed at students who wish to follow courses in more than one discipline in medieval studies and who are keen to extend their skills.
 The degree is supported by several faculties within the Humanities Division, demonstrating the University’s tremendous wealth of scholarship in the period.

-The Faculty of History, English Faculty, Faculty of Medieval and Modern Languages, Faculty of Music, Faculty of Theology and Religion and the Faculty of Oriental Studies all support the course, and it is administered by the Humanities Division.
+The Faculty of History, English Faculty, Faculty of Medieval and Modern Languages, Faculty of Music, Faculty of Theology and Religion and the Faculty of Asian and Middle Eastern Studies all support the course, and it is administered by the Humanities Division.

 This degree equips you to draw on a variety of disciplinary approaches to the study of the Middle Ages.
 It places emphasis on language training as well as on the development of skills in palaeography and codicology.
 It also offers the opportunity to undertake the acquisition of a medieval language not previously studied.
 You will follow a core course in research methods and choose from a range of taught option papers.
 You can also expect to spend at least a third of your time doing independent research with supervisors from at least two disciplines.
 You will also participate in a variety of workshops and exchanges.

 - compulsory language classes, chosen from a variety of possibilities which normally include (medieval) Latin, Old English, Old Norse, Old French, Old Occitan, Old High German, Middle High German, and Greek.
 Depending on availability, it may also be possible to arrange tuition in Medieval Welsh, Medieval Irish, Hebrew or Arabic.
 The language selected should normally be closely related to your work;